blockswallower/mvc_2.0/README.md

 # License

-**_Snail - PHP Micro Framework_** is licensed under the Open Source MIT license, so you can use it for any personal or corporate projects!
+**_Snail - PHP Framework_** is licensed under the Open Source MIT license, so you can use it for any personal or corporate projects!

 Built by Dennis Slimmers and [Bas van der Ploeg](https://www.linkedin.com/in/bas-van-der-ploeg-836830ba)